 When I got the call to say I would be returning to work, my reaction was “OMG – Normality!”

-I welcomed structure and getting my brain working again, however I was concerned about how productive I would be and how long it would take me to get back it not he swing of things.
+I welcomed structure and getting my brain working again, however I was concerned about how productive I would be and how long it would take me to get back into the swing of things.

 Moving forward, I am hoping from the pandemic there will be some positives.
 I hope people will be nicer, kinder and more understanding and that everyone will be more supportive of local and independent businesses (like ours).